Last update 01 September 2023Diplomatic missions

 Travel papers and visas

-- Verification of date, contents and signature of a private document.
+— certification of the date, content and signature of a private document;

-- Certification of the accuracy of a copy of an original document.
+— certification of the accuracy of a copy of the original;

-The Embassy of the Republic of Bulgaria in Tirana does not have staff translators from Albanian to Bulgarian and vice versa.
-The signatures of sworn translators who are appointed by an order of the head of the diplomatic representation can be authenticated.
-They have the relevant qualifications and capacity.
-Their names, addresses and telephone numbers are available at the Consular Section of the Embassy.
-Certification of translation that has not been made by any of the sworn translators is refused.
+The Embassy of the Republic of Bulgaria in Tirana does not have in-house translators from Albanian into Bulgarian and vice versa.
+The signatures of sworn translators who are designated by order of the head of the diplomatic mission may be certified.
+They have the relevant qualifications and legal capacity.
+Their names, addresses and telephone numbers are available at the Consular Office with the Embassy.
+No translation shall be certified which has not been made by one of the sworn translators.

-Documents issued in the country are to be certified with an “Apostille” at the Ministry of Foreign Affairs of Albania.
+Documents issued in the country are certified by an Apostille at the Ministry for Europe and Foreign Affairs of the Republic of Albania.